-All children have access to 'quality first teaching' in the classroom and assessments will be monitored termly by the Deputy Head and more frequently by team leaders and teachers.
-If a child does not progress at the expected rate, they may be put onto SEN Support and follow the Graduated Approach of Plan, Do, Assess, Review.
-If, after following this, their progress continues to be of concern, the decision may be taken to go for a 'single assessment' which could, in turn, lead to the child having an EHCP (Education, Health and Care Plan).
+All children have access to 'quality first teaching' in the classroom and levels will be monitored half-termly.
+If a child does not progress at the expected rate they will be put on SEN Support and will follow the Graduated Approach of Plan, Do, Assess, Review.
+If after following this the progress continues to be of concern the decision may be taken to go for a 'single assessment' which could, in turn, lead to the child having an EHCP (Education, Health and Care Plan).
 The EHCP will determine the support the child needs.
-For those children without a EHCP, the Senior Leadership Team will each year, according to the budget, allocate appropriate numbers of Teaching Assistants to support the individual/group needs of each learner and their teachers.
+For those children not on an EHCP the Senior Leadership Team will each year, according to the budget, allocate appropriate numbers of Teaching Assistants to support the individual/group needs of each learner and their teachers.

-What are the roles of the school governors and the Headteacher?
+What are the roles of the school governors and the Head Teacher?

-All schools have a governing body whose job it is to work with the Headteacher to set the aims and objectives of the school, setting policies and targets and reviewing the progress/achievement of these.
-The governors of the school act as a 'critical friend' to the Headteacher by providing advice and support.
+All schools have a governing body whose job it is to set the aims and objectives of the school, setting policies and targets and reviewing the progress/achievement of these.
+The governors of the school act as a 'critical friend' to the Head Teacher by providing advice and support.
 Alverton School has a strong, active and supportive governing body.

-At present Alverton has an Headteacher who is supported by a Deputy Head.
-The Headteacher is responsible for the internal organisation, management and control of the school as well as advising on and implementing the governing body's aims and targets.
+At present Alverton has an Executive Head Teacher who is supported by a substantive Deputy Head and an Acting Deputy Head.
+The Executive Head teacher is responsible for the internal organisation, management and control of the school as well as advising on and implementing the governing body's aims and targets.
 The Head will formulate aims and objectives, policies and targets for the governing body to consider adopting; once adopted to report back to the governors on progress towards these at least once a year.